 The mantra of personal finance books and financial personalities is to fund an emergency fund with $1000 initially and then up to six months of living expenses.
-This is rock solid advice with the final amount for your rainy day fund dependent on job stability.
-Traditional advice directs a person to put that money in a bank savings account earning an interest rate below the rate of inflation.
-The Bureau of Labor Statistics lists the 2017 median wage for workers in the United States as $44,564 with the Census Bureau reporting a median household income of around $56,516 in 2015.
+This Living Room Ideas is a solid suggestion because the final amount of your rainy day fund depends on job stability.
+Traditional advice directs a person to put the money in a bank savings account that earns an interest rate below the rate of inflation.
+The Bureau of Labor Statistics lists the average wage of workers in the United States in 2017 at $44,564 and the Census Bureau reports the median household income of about $56,516 in 2015.

 This could result in six months of expenses, possibly $20,000 or more, just sitting in a bank account with a dismal rate of return.
 As the money is slowly losing buying power because of inflation, the earned interest is being taxed each year as earned income.
 Possibly, the most horrific consequence of all, is the impact on retirement.
 Retirement is impacted because the funding of one or two years of a Roth IRA may not get accomplished.
 In the spirit of education, I will share my thoughts and offer up a few alternatives to have readily available cash while funding a Roth IRA to build long term financial security.

 The glorious Roth Individual Retirement Arrangement (IRA) is also known as a Roth Individual Retirement Account.
 This personal investment arrangement is named after Senator William Roth and was established in 1997.
 I describe the Roth IRA as personal investment to hammer home the point that it has nothing to do with a Roth 401K or a Roth TSP that are established through work.
 In the simplest and generalized terms, this personal arrangement goes through these steps:

 The taxed money is invested into stocks, bonds, CDs or money market accounts within a Roth IRA.

 The investment is positioned to grow tax free and never generates a 1099 as long as the certain conditions are met.